-- e) 5th Offense: Disqualification

-- 7) Each Budget, Fundraising, and Party Fee Infraction

-- a) 1st Offense: Warning

-- b) 2nd Offense: \$50 fine

-- c) 3rd Offense: \$100 fine

-- d) 4th Offense: \$150 fine

-- e) 5th Offense: Disqualification

-- 8) All Other Infractions

-- a) 1st Offense: Warning
+a) 1st Offense: Warning

-- b) 2nd Offense: \$50 fine
+b) 2nd Offense: \$50 fine

-- c) 3rd Offense: \$100 fine
+c) 3rd Offense: \$100 fine

-- d) 4th Offense: \$150 fine
+d) 4th Offense: \$150 fine

-- e) 5th Offense: Disqualification
+e) 5th Offense: Disqualification

 - 9) Active campaigning is defined by but not limited to distribution of campaign materials (including but not limited to flyers and merchandise), door to door solicitation, putting up elections boards, in person solicitation announcements in any sort of public forum, and posting any campaign materials at any venue (including but not limited to campus walls, spaces for ground postings, and the Isla Vista area).
-Any individual or party caught active campaigning before the sanction will be subject to disqualification from running, the party liaison will also be reprimanded by the Elections Board.

-- 10) Examples of infractions and their resulting fines will be presented at the Mandatory Candidate's meeting, any infraction not listed in the examples shall be subject to a penalty as determined by the Elections Board.

-- 11) Non-removal of campaign material after five (5) days (one hundred twenty (120) hours) past the Election: Minimum ten dollars (\$10.00) fine.

-- a) If the Candidate refuses to remove campaign material after being notified by the Elections Board, the Candidate is subject to additional penalties determined by Elections Board.
-This additional fine would apply beginning ten (10) days after the Election.

-- F) Money from fines shall be returned in full to the Associated Students unallocated suspense account.

-- G) Decisions from the Sub-Judicial Council may be appealed to the full Judicial Council.
-Notice of appeal must be filed with the Judicial Council Chairperson within two (2) days of the decision(s).

-- H) The campaigning hours in the residence halls shall conform to those provided in the RHA code.
-All Candidates shall be required to remove their campaign posters and materials from the residence halls within five days (120 hours) and abide by all other RHA provisions.

-- I) Any person may bring a complaint to the Elections Board or report violations of posting regulations.

-- 1) Candidates who have pending complaints will be notified by the Elections Board within twenty-four (24) hours of receiving the complaint.
+Any individual or party caught active campaigning before the sanction will be subject to disqualification from running, the party liaison will also be reprimanded by the Elections Board. - 10) Examples of infractions and their resulting fines will be presented at the Mandatory Candidate's meeting, any infraction not listed in the examples shall be subject to a penalty as determined by the Elections Board. - 11) Non-removal of campaign material after five (5) days (one hundred twenty (120) hours) past the Election: Minimum ten dollars (\$10.00) fine. - a) If the Candidate refuses to remove campaign material after being notified by the Elections Board, the Candidate is subject to additional penalties determined by Elections Board.
+This additional fine would apply beginning ten (10) days after the Election. - F) Money from fines shall be returned in full to the Associated Students unallocated suspense account. - G) Decisions from the Sub-Judicial Council may be appealed to the full Judicial Council.
+Notice of appeal must be filed with the Judicial Council Chairperson within two (2) days of the decision(s). - H) The campaigning hours in the residence halls shall conform to those provided in the RHA code.
+All Candidates shall be required to remove their campaign posters and materials from the residence halls within five days (120 hours) and abide by all other RHA provisions. - I) Any person may bring a complaint to the Elections Board or report violations of posting regulations. - 1) Candidates who have pending complaints will be notified by the Elections Board within twenty-four (24) hours of receiving the complaint.
 In addition, the accused person or party may be allowed to submit a one-page response (in 12 point font) in defense of their charges that is to be given to the Elections Board Chair within twenty-four (24) hours of their notification.
 This document will be presented during the Elections Board deliberation of their charges.
-The individual charged has the right to request an audience with the Elections Board prior to deliberation.
+The individual charged has the right to request an audience with the Elections Board prior to deliberation. - J) Illegal use of Associated Students email accounts shall result in the termination of the offender's account and a minimum fine of twenty dollars (\$20.00), the actual amount to be determined by the Elections Board.

-- J) Illegal use of Associated Students email accounts shall result in the termination of the offender's account and a minimum fine of twenty dollars (\$20.00), the actual amount to be determined by the Elections Board. - K) Any Entity, Senator or Executive officer within the association caught in violation of the endorsement policy will be subject to the penalties outlined below: - 1) First (1^{}) Offense: Warning - 2) Second (2---) Offense: Ineligibility for honoraria and / or any tuition provided for the relevant quarter. - L) Elections Committee is to formulate and make public a list of fines and penalties not already stated and that do not contradict the current elections code, concerning the rules and regulations for the campaign.
-These rules shall address specific monetary and/or incremental punishments concerning: - 1) Sign/poster infractions. - 2) Budget, fundraising and party fee infractions. - 3) Independent and party rules. - 4) Campaigning habits and timelines.
+- K) Any Entity, Senator or Executive officer within the association caught in violation of the endorsement policy will be subject to the penalties outlined below: - 1) First (1st) Offense: Warning - 2) Second (2nd) Offense: Ineligibility for honoraria and/or any tuition provided for the relevant quarter. - L) Elections Committee is to formulate and make public a list of fines and penalties not already stated and that do not contradict the current elections code, concerning the rules and regulations for the campaign.
+These rules shall address specific monetary and/or incremental punishments concerning: - 1) Sign/poster infractions. - 2) Budget, fundraising and party fee infractions. - 3) Independent and party rules. - 4) Campaigning habits and timelines. - M) Once elections results have been ratified, any violations or complaints pertaining to ratified elections shall be deferred to the Attorney General.